 Pregnancy and breastfeeding while taking Mavenclad

 Mavenclad has a boxed warning about risk of harm to a fetus.
-A boxed warning is the most serious warning recommended by the Food and Drug Administration (FDA).
+A boxed warning is the most serious warning recommended by the FDA.
 It alerts patients and doctors about serious side effects.

-If you’re female* and can become pregnant, your doctor will recommend that you:
+If you’re able to become pregnant, your doctor will recommend that you:

-• Do not breastfeed while taking Mavenclad or for at least 10 days after your last dose.
-It’s not known if Mavenclad passes into breastmilk or how it might affect a breastfed child.
+- Do not breastfeed while taking Mavenclad or for at least 10 days after your last dose.
+It’s not known whether Mavenclad passes into breast milk or how it might affect a child who’s breastfed.
 But due to possible risks of exposing a child to the drug, breastfeeding during or within 10 days after Mavenclad treatment is not recommended.

 If you’re male* and your partner can become pregnant, you should use birth control during Mavenclad treatment.
 And you should continue using it for at least 6 months after your last dose to prevent pregnancy.

 * Sex and gender exist on spectrums.
-Use of the terms “female” and “male” in this article refers to sex assigned at birth.
+Use of the term “male” in this article refers to sex assigned at birth.

 Besides talking with your doctor, you can do some research on your own.
 These articles might help:

-• Mavenclad and multiple sclerosis (MS).
-If you’d like to learn more about Mavenclad’s use in treating MS, see this article.
+- Mavenclad for multiple sclerosis (MS): If you’d like to learn more about Mavenclad’s use in treating MS, see this article.

 Disclaimer: Medical News Today has made every effort to make certain that all information is factually correct, comprehensive, and up to date.
 However, this article should not be used as a substitute for the knowledge and expertise of a licensed healthcare professional.
 You should always consult your doctor or another healthcare professional before taking any medication.
 The drug information contained herein is subject to change and is not intended to cover all possible uses, directions, precautions, warnings, drug interactions, allergic reactions, or adverse effects.
 The absence of warnings or other information for a given drug does not indicate that the drug or drug combination is safe, effective, or appropriate for all patients or all specific uses.